NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

       <li>Fill in any other setting based on your networking and business needs.</li>
       <li>Under the 'Advanced details':
         <ol>
-          <li>Set the 'IAM instance profile' to the policy you created in the steps above.</li>
+          <li>Set the 'IAM instance profile' to the role you created in the steps above.</li>
           <li>At the bottom, under the 'User data' section, press 'choose file', and select the script saved above.</li>
         </ol>
       </li>